FAC10/week2-FA/README.md

 ### tests

 We didn't apply tests to native javascript methods and functions (addEventListener, etc.) - just the connected functions and inputs.
-This simplified our testing process a bunch because we didn't have to worry about async testingHODF852
+This simplified our testing process a bunch because we didn't have to worry about async testing